Skip to main content

 Reverse Provisioning Template

-Every component on witboost is associated to a use case template id that identifies the template it has been created from and keeps a reference to an infrastructure template which is used to identify the technology adapter that can interact with the infrastructure service(s) on which the component is physically deployed.
+Every system or component in Witboost is associated to a use case template id that identifies the template it has been created from and keeps a reference to an infrastructure template which is used to identify the technology (tech) adapter that can interact with the infrastructure service(s) on which the entity is physically deployed.

-To run a reverse provisioning operation on a deployment unit component, its related technology adapter may need some information from the user (e.g. a token, a table name, an URL, ...).
-Hence, the Platform Team needs to have a tool that allows them to define the required inputs from users when initiating a reverse provisioning operation on a component.
+To perform a Reverse Provisioning operation, the entity's tech adapter may require specific information from the user (e.g., a token, table name, URL, etc.).
+Therefore, the Platform Team needs a tool that allows them to define the necessary user inputs when initiating a Reverse Provisioning operation on a system or component.

-The ReverseProvisioningTemplate entity kind allows to define a set of reverse provisioning input params and link them to one or more use case template ids.
-When a user heads to a component page and a ReverseProvisioningTemplate entity related to the component's use case template id is found, then they will have the possibility to proceed to the reverse provisioning import wizard where the first step will render an input form based on the params definition stored into the ReverseProvisioningTemplate entity.
+The ReverseProvisioningTemplate Witboost entity allows defining a set of Reverse Provisioning input parameters and linking them to one or more use case template IDs.
+When a user navigates to a component page, and a ReverseProvisioningTemplate entity associated with the component's use case template ID is found, they will be able to proceed to the Reverse Provisioning import wizard.
+The first step of the wizard will display an input form based on the parameter definitions stored in the ReverseProvisioningTemplate entity.

 Entity definition

-To define a new ReverseProvisioningTemplate entity, the Platform Team has to create a reverse-provisioning-template.yaml file with the following properties in a git repository:
+To define a new ReverseProvisioningTemplate entity, the Platform Team needs to create a reverse-provisioning-template.yaml file in a Git repository, with the following properties:

 note